jniluo15/jbcs_git_basics/README.md

 ###### Atom - main.css:
 - Let's make one more color change, now that we are on our color-updates branch. `.price` change the color from orange, to whatever color you want
 - Can't find `.price`?
-- `⌘F` will open a find/replace tab at the bottom of Atom and let you look for `.price`
+- `CTRL-F` will open a find/replace tab at the bottom of Atom and let you look for `.price`
 - `esc` to close the find/replace tab
 - make your changes (we are changing the color of elements with the class of `price`)
-- `⌘S` -Don't forget to save your file
+- `CTRL-S` -Don't forget to save your file
 - Refresh your browser to see your changes

 ### Starting on a New Feature When We Haven't Finished Our Previous One